We know these two.

 It is your future becoming.

-And it can be scary and painful as fuck.
+And it can be scary and painful AF.

-Yes, this is a bit tongue-in-cheek for such a distinction, but don’t miss the message.
+Yes, this is a bit tongue-in-cheek, but don’t miss the message.

 You may be thinking, “Dude, I already know this”.